Online Variational Sequential Monte Carlo: Conclusions

 \section{Conclusions}

 We have presented the {\OVSMC} algorithm, a procedure that extends the batch {\VSMC} to the context of streaming data.
 The proposed methodology allows us to learn, on-the-fly, unknown model parameters and optimal particle proposals in both standard SSM as well as and more complex generative models.
 Under strong mixing assumptions, which are standard in the literature, we provide theoretical support showing that the stochastic approximation scheme of {\OVSMC} solves the same problem as {\VSMC} for an infinite batch size.
-The interesting question whether the estimator produced by {\OVSMC} is, in the case of correctly specified SSM, despite the biased approximation of the ELBO gradient, still consistent for the true parameter is left for future work.
+The interesting question of whether the estimates produced by {\OVSMC} are still consistent for the true parameter in the case of correctly specified SSM despite the biased approximation of the ELBO gradient remains open for future work. \noteJO{Moreover, from an application point of view, it would be appealing to explore, empirically and theoretically, the case where the parameters vary through time (\ie when dealing with non-stationary data), with the aim of identifying the conditions under which {\OVSMC} would still work.}

-\section{Proof of Theorem~4.7}
+\section{Proof of Theorem~\ref{thm:main}}

-In the first part of this supplement we provide a detailed proof of Theorem~4.7, proceeding as follows. \begin{itemize} \item\textbf{Preliminaries (Section~\ref{subsec:prel}).} For technical reasons, the proof of Theorem~4.7 to be presented calls for some more sophisticated notation, introduced in Section~\ref{sec:notation}.
-In addition, in Section~\ref{sec:algorithm} we present the slight modification of Algorithm~2 that is the subject of our theoretical analysis and in which we optimize a unique parameter vector $\thp$ containing both model and proposal parameters. \item \textbf{Intermediate results (Section~\ref{subsec:int_res}).} In this part, we redefine the extended state-dependent Markov chain $(Z_t)_{t \in \nset}$ (discussed in Section~4 in the main paper), including the original SSM as well as the random variables generated by Algorithm~\ref{algo:ovpf_theory}.
-Under strong mixing assumptions, we establish, in Proposition~\ref{prop:ergod} (corresponding to Proposition~4.3 in the main paper) uniform ergodicity of the Markov transition kernel $T_\thp$ governing $(Z_t)_{t \in \nset}$ and the existence of a stationary distribution.
+In the first part of this supplement we provide a detailed proof of Theorem~\ref{thm:main}, proceeding as follows. \begin{itemize} \item\textbf{Preliminaries (Section~\ref{subsec:prel}).} For technical reasons, the proof of Theorem~\ref{thm:main} to be presented calls for some more sophisticated notation, introduced in Section~\ref{sec:notation}.
+In addition, in Section~\ref{sec:algorithm} we present the slight modification of Algorithm~\ref{algo:ovpf} that is the subject of our theoretical analysis and in which we optimize a unique parameter vector $\thp$ containing both model and proposal parameters. \item \textbf{Intermediate results (Section~\ref{subsec:int_res}).} In this part, we redefine the extended state-dependent Markov chain $(Z_t)_{t \in \nset}$ (discussed in Section~\ref{sec:theory}), including the original SSM as well as the random variables generated by Algorithm~\ref{algo:ovpf_theory}.
+Under strong mixing assumptions, we establish, in Proposition~\ref{prop:ergod} (corresponding to Proposition~\ref{prop:ergomain}) uniform ergodicity of the Markov transition kernel $T_\thp$ governing $(Z_t)_{t \in \nset}$ and the existence of a stationary distribution.